acdc-digital/acdc.roofing/README.md

 3. Completed Auth/ authorization for Convex/ File User upload Parameters
 <br>

-4. Working on organizational roles within Clerk Auth [31:31]
-<br>
+4. Completed File Authentication for Organzation & User Profiles.
 Note: We left the default permissions available in the Clerk Organizational Settings.
 However, if you go to this tab in your Clerk Dashboard, you can manage 'Roles' and 'Permissions' in order to define what Users/ People are able to do within the applicaiton.
+<br>

+5. Working on Clerk Webhooks for User responsibility.
+Making sure that the User has the correct access or permissions.